mendrik/diorama-2023/README.md

 Almost 10 years ago I [wrote an algorithm](https://github.com/mendrik/diorama) that layouts a set of images into a fixed-size rectangle.
 The old algorithm was heavily optimized for speed, making the code hard to read and even harder to maintain.

 Recently (2023) I had an idea how to simplify the algorithm and decided to put this on to a more modern foundation.
 The algorithm works now with full binary trees instead of full and balanced ones, reducing the amount of calculations needed.
-Further more for smaller amount of imnages we can now use a generator to get all tree permutations before switching to a random strategy, making this really snappy for smaller image sets.
+Further more, for smaller amount of images we can now use a generator to get all tree permutations before switching to a random strategy, making this really snappy for smaller image sets.

-The demo uses some css sugar (paddings, borders and rotation) for dramatic effect but under the bonnet the algorithm still creates gapless rectangles.
+The demo uses some css sugar (paddings, borders and rotation) for dramatic effect but under the bonnet the algorithm still creates gap-less rectangles.

 The demo [can be seen here](https://mendrik.github.io/diorama-2023/).